Bioengineering

 Overview

-UC Berkeley also offers the Master of Engineering in Bioengineering, a one-year professional master's degree designed for students focused on careers in industry.
+UC Berkeley also offers the Master of Engineering in Bioengineering, a one-year master’s degree with a strong emphasis on engineering and entrepreneurship designed for students planning to move directly into industry after completing the program.

 Undergraduate Programs